"Predator 2" - Welcome to the Jungle!

 Predator 2 didn't perform as well as its predecessor at the box office.
 The lack of Arnold may have had something to do with that, but 20th Century Fox also made the odd decision to launch Predator 2 during the 1990 holiday season rather than the summer-blockbuster period.
 It was swiftly crushed by family-friendly Christmastime competition like Home Alone and Three Men and a Little Lady, and faded from theaters with a mere $30 million in American box office receipts.
 Overseas ticket sales buoyed its total take to $57 million, so the film earned back its budget of $37 million, but its relatively weak performance meant there would be no Predator 3.

 In spite of the lukewarm theatrical reception to Predator 2, the film's fan base slowly grew thanks to home video and cable-TV and the alien big-game hunters remained popular with science fiction fans thanks to their appearances in numerous comic books, paperback novels and video games.

 The Predators finally made it back onto the big screen in the 21st century when they squared off against the dreaded xenomorphs of the Alien saga in two films, 2004's Alien vs. Predator and 2007's Alien vs. Predator: Requiem.
 Fox then attempted to "reboot" the franchise with a new stand-alone film in 2010.
-Predators debuted to mixed reviews and middling box office returns, but, a new film in the saga simply titled The Predator is due to hit theaters in Summer 2018, so there may still some fight left in these hunters after all!
+Predators debuted to mixed reviews and middling box office returns, but a new film in the saga simply titled The Predator hit theaters in 2018, so it looks like there is still some fight left in these hunters!

 © 2017 Keith Abt